Convergence Analysis of the Random Bisection Method: Arbitrary root distribution

-where $h(t)=t\bigl(f(t)+f(1-t)\bigr)$ is the density identified in \Cref{thm - pdf}.
-However, in full generality, the random variables $\ell_n$ do not necessarily admit densities.
-In that setting, $L^1$ convergence of the densities is no longer meaningful, so another notion of convergence is needed.
-One could in principle work with the total variation distance between the measures induced by $\ell_n$, which coincide with the above notion whenever densities exist.
-To avoid introducing heavier machinery than necessary, we instead adopt a more elementary approach based on the convergence of the cumulative distribution functions, which is sufficient for our purposes.
+In that setting, $L^1$ convergence of densities is no longer meaningful, so a different notion is needed.
+Although one could use total variation distance between the measures induced by $\ell_n$, which agrees with the above notion when densities exist, we avoid unnecessary machinery and instead use the simpler convergence of cumulative distribution functions in the supremum norm